knyazer/Raster2Vector/README.md

 # Raster2Vector

 ## Intro
-Repository contains all files required to apply robust transformation.
+Repository contains all files required to apply image robust transformation.
 It uses DexiNed23 as edge detector and SLIC algorithm to detect clusters of similar pixels.
+This approach could be taken as a base algorithm of an automatic painting system.

 ## Examples
 ![Ex1](readme/res.png)